 If you don’t put your character in situations that showcase her defining traits or talents and abilities, she can fade into the background.

-Separate Her from “Loud” Characters
+Separate Them from “Loud” Characters

-Some of your other characters may not necessarily be loud mouths (though they can be), but they are “loud” in that they beg for attention.
+Some of your other characters may not necessarily be loudmouths (though they can be), but they are “loud” in that they beg for attention.
 Jack Sparrow in The Pirates of the Caribbean is a good example of this.
 He’s perhaps the most entertaining and likeable character in the franchise, and when he’s on the screen, people watch him.
 It’s like you can’t look away.
 You have to see what he will do or say or even what his mannerisms are.
 Sometimes we cannot fully appreciate Will or Elizabeth or Barbossa because we are so focused on Jack.
 If Jack were in every scene, we may not appreciate many of the other characters at all.

 Luckily, the writers made sure to separate Jack regularly from many of the others.
 If you watch the franchise, you’ll see that it’s true.
 To make your background character pop out, you may need to do the same thing.
 And it doesn’t need to be elaborate.
 Separate your “quieter” character from the “loud” ones, so that they can get some of the spotlight, even if it’s just temporary.
 (This is also one of the reasons the “mentor” character often dies–so that the protagonist can step up and shine.)